 Section 8.3 The Federation Delegates’ tenure of office shall be for three years and/or in accord with the Constitution and Bylaws of the Federation.
 The Federation Delegate(s) shall not be eligible for election to consecutive terms.
 WEF Delegate(s) will be elected at the Association’s annual meeting prior to the start of their first year of service that begins at the WEF annual meeting.
 If the Association is authorized by WEF to have more than one WEF Delegate, the delegate with more seniority in the position will be known as the Senior WEF Delegate.
 The delegate with less seniority in the position will be known as the Junior WEF Delegate.

 Section 8.4 The Regional Directors’ terms shall be for two years.
-The Regional Directors shall be eligible for election to only two consecutive terms.
+The Regional Directors shall be eligible for election to only two consecutive terms unless no other qualified candidate can be identified.
 Regional Directors shall be elected by their respective regions prior to the annual meeting and their names submitted at the annual meeting.
 Terms for Regional Directors from odd-numbered regions will begin at the Association’s annual conference in odd-numbered years.
 Terms for Regional Directors from even-numbered regions will begin at the Association’s annual conference in even-numbered years.

 Section 8.5 A WEF Delegate or other officer, except a Regional Director, retiring for any cause before the term is complete, shall be replaced for the unexpired portion of the term by majority action of the remaining officers.
 Regional Directors shall be replaced by the region they will represent.
 The term for all officers, other than the President/Immediate Past President, Federation Delegate(s) and Regional Directors, shall be from an annual meeting to the close of the succeeding annual meeting.